LordZeuss/raspi-docker/README.md

 * Debian
 * Raspian

 I have plans on testing other operating systems for functionality.
-Systems that it should work on, but haven't been officially tested:
+The scripts should work on Debian based distros just fine, but haven't been officially tested:
 * DietPi
 * Linux Mint
 * Pop!_OS